Q&A Guide for Non-Muslims during their first Ramadan

 Appropriate dress standard must be observed in public (much more stringently enforced than usual).
 All grown-ups (including teens) should be dressed conservatively and look to have arms and legs covered in public – and certainly avoiding bathers, cleavage and tight clothing; this is not the month to book your bikini-clad hotel resort retreat.

 That said some Emirates are more lax than others, within the resort itself.
 Ras Al Khaimah and Fujairah resorts, for example, can still serve food and drinks during the day.
 Enquire on a case by case basis, this is one area that has changed significantly over the eight Ramadan’s we’ve personally experienced.

 Hold fire on any public displays of affection, avoid kissing, even hand-holding between grown-ups (with your child is fine).

 In that hour or so before sunset and Iftar, the patience of many is strongly tested and you may experience some erratic driving.
 Best to steer clear of the roads, and if going for your evening meal, be mindful of letting others who might need it more go before you (I did notice last year food courts started opening pre-Iftar).

 It is a time for peace and giving, so try to avoid shouting and anger, and especially no rude words or gestures.

 Most workplaces will modify working hours throughout the holy month to accommodate the needs of those fasting.
 You may also find shops have very different opening times, with many closed all day and open through most of the night.
 Major supermarkets and Malls can even be open 24 hours a day!
-You should have no problem finding an open supermarket throughout the day for groceries; you obviously just cannot consume anything until your get home.
+You should have no problem finding an open supermarket throughout the day for groceries; you obviously just cannot consume anything until you get home.

-Government departments do continue to operate throughout Ramadan but expect things to slow down with reduced working hours.
+Government departments DO continue to operate throughout Ramadan but expect things to slow down with reduced working hours.
 If you are waiting for Visas or the like to be processed this may be impacted.